TristynAlxander/set-up/README.md

   - Learn how to manipulate your Update/Back-Up/Snapshot settings.
     - Note: Computers with near little space may not want back-ups/snapshots.
   - Note: Do not continue if you cannot resolve the hardware issues.
+  - Probably also want to type in notification to search bar and disable them
 - Install on Computer
   - Either Partition for Dual Boot or Wipe your computer.
     - Obviously you're gonna lose data if you're wiping your computer, so be careful.